Today I am thankful for those who have served and are serving in our military.

 What are you thankful for today?

-I’m thankful for my eldest daughter, who offered to make dinner tonight.
-What are you grateful for today?
+Today, I’m thankful for food to eat.
+What are you thankful for today?

 I am grateful that I am an American.
 I truly believe that America is the greatest country with the most advantaged citizens.